leafo/lapis/docs/models.md

 If your model has any [constraints](#constraints) they will be checked before trying to create a new row.
 If a constraint fails then `nil` and the error message are returned from the `create` function.

+`create` can take an options table as a second argument.
+It supports the following options:

+* `returning` -- A string containing a list of columns to fetch along with the create statement using the `RETURNING` statement

 ## Instance Methods